Identify and deter unwanted insects and animals

 Many slug pellets contain metaldehyde, a toxin that can cause harm to hedgehogs and other wildlife if they eat the pellets – or slugs and snails that have been killed with the pellets.
 Choose pellets or granules formulated to cause the least amount of harm to other creatures, such as our non-toxic options.

 Scatter them thinly and only around the plants which are the most susceptible.
 Always follow the instructions on the packet and dispose of dead slugs and snails that you find.

 For use against most insects

 Chemical pesticides can be used against most insects in your garden.
-However, they can increase water and soil pollution and harm your garden.
-So take care if using them and follow the instructions on the packaging to ensure you're using the products as safely as possible – and reducing the risk of pollution and harm to wildlife.
+Take care if using them and follow the instructions on the packaging to ensure you're using the products as safely as possible – and reducing the risk of pollution and harm to wildlife.

 Those based on soft soap, insecticidal soap or quassia are non-residual and can be used against aphids, caterpillars, red spider mites, sawflies and woodlice.
-Though they're not selective and so will kill all insects, good and bad.
+Though do be aware that they're not selective and so will kill all insects.